ScymrianMeritocracy/Tacobot/README.md

 Copy the example configuration to a file called `tacoconf.yaml` (which is expected to be in the same directory as the bot), and edit at least the stuff in caps to suit your needs.
 The account used must be a moderator with configuration privileges in the sub(s) given, and the time zone should be a name from the [IANA database](http://www.iana.org/time-zones).

+The tacobot optionally supports PRAW's [praw-multiprocess](http://praw.readthedocs.org/en/latest/pages/multiprocess.html) program.
+Set `multiprocess` to `true` in the configuration to enable this functionality.

 Usage
 -----